Flight and Duty Time Limitations and Rest Requirements

 (3) starting a block of night duties with a shorter FDP; and

-(b) Fatigue risk management principles may be applied to the rostering of long night duties by means of:
+(4) avoiding the sequence of early starts and long night duties.(b) Fatigue risk management principles may be applied to the rostering of long night duties by means of:

 (1) considering operator or industry operational experience and data collected on similar operations;